npgrosser/autowired/README.md

 ## Using autowired

-Here's how we can rewrite the previous `ApplicationContext` using _autowired_.
+Here's how the previous `ApplicationContext` could be rewritten using _autowired_:

 ```python
 from autowired import Context, autowired